daniellescaturro/Cosmic-Quiz-Game/README.md

  * The player will click a radio button to select an answer.
  * Correct answers get marked with a green checkmark.
  * Incorrect answers get marked with a red "x" and the correct answer gets ticked with a green check mark.
+ * This process repeats until the user answers all 10 questions or the timer runs out.
  * To win, a player must get more than half the questions correct within the 60 second time limit.
- * At the conclusion of the game, the score is displayed and regardless of winning or losing, the user is invited to play   again through a "Play Again" button.
+ * At the conclusion of the game, the score is displayed and, regardless of winning or losing, the user is invited to play   again through a "Play Again" button.

 ### Technical Specifications
 The game was created using HTML, CSS, and JavaScript, primarily jQuery.
+It primarily runs through inter-related functions that trigger each step of the game in succession.
 It operates through the browser with no installation required.

 ### Challenges & Potential Forthcoming Features
  * After starting the game, the first thing that happens is the first question loads.
 Very quickly thereafter, the timer loads at the top of the page and moves the question content down the page.
 This leaves an impression of the content "jumping" and should be fixed.
+ * Add the ability for the user to know their score as the game progresses, and number the questions.
  * Add functionality to make it a one- or two-player game.
  * I would also like to improve the format, styling and improve the responsive design.